ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/02-Lists/02-singly-linked-list.md

     return true;
   }

-  remove(index) {
+  // remove a node from a specific index remove(index) {
     if (index < 0 || index > this.length) return undefined;
     if (index === 0) return this.shift();